 - Create new process and service interfaces.
-See Creating a New Process Service Consumer Interface and Creating a New Partner Service Interface - Create new human task participants and their tasks for use in people activities. - Drag an operation (or task) to the Process Editor to create appropriate activities.
-See Creating New Activities from the Participants View.
+See "Creating a New Process Service Consumer Interface" on page 133 and "Creating a New Partner Service Interface" on page 134 - · Create new human task participants and their tasks for use in people activities. - Drag an operation (or task) to the Process Editor to create appropriate activities.
+See "Creating New Activities from the Participants View" on page 135.